 I live outside Raleigh NC with my favorite guy and a playful cat.
 When I’m not writing or reading, I’m playing the alto recorder (my new hobby), volunteering or channeling Julia Child, my hero, in the kitchen.
 You can follow my cooking exploits at my other blog, Grabbing the Gusto.

 If I could hike every day, I would.
 Instead I practice yoga, take a walk or attempt running in our hilly neighborhood.
 I love history and art museums.
-I used to spend my vacations traveling solo overseas, but now I spend them with my family either hiking out west or hanging at the beach.
+I used to spend my vacations traveling solo overseas, but now I spend them with my family and friends either hiking out west or hanging at the beach.

 Before moving to Raleigh in the summer of 2009, I lived in Sacramento where for five years I was the Director of Member Services at the California Building Industry Association.
 The Washington DC area was my home from my college years until I left for my job in Sacramento.
 I spent my last five years in DC working at the National Association of Home Builders.
 Before getting into association management, I was a restaurant general manager for far too long, as well as the operations manager at Georgetown University’s English as a Foreign Language school.
 There was also a stint as a pastry cook, but that’s a story for another time.
 Blame Julia.